ikr/estimates-template/README.md

     $ npm install

+Edit the header and footer HTML in the `./index.jsx`.

 Rename `./stories/one` and `./stories/two` into something relevant to your problem domain, and register the new names in the `./content.js` file.